discretize/discretize-gear-optimizer/docs/Contributing/Data Format/Modifiers.md

 **Keys:**

-- Strike Damage
+- Outgoing Strike Damage
-- Condition Damage
+- Outgoing Condition Damage
-- All Damage
+- Outgoing All Damage
 - Damage Reduction
 - Condition Damage Reduction
-- Critical Damage
+- Outgoing Critical Damage
-- Bleeding Damage
+- Outgoing Bleeding Damage
-- Burning Damage
+- Outgoing Burning Damage
-- Confusion Damage
+- Outgoing Confusion Damage
-- Poison Damage
+- Outgoing Poison Damage
-- Torment Damage
+- Outgoing Torment Damage

 (Note that the individual conditions' stacking modes don't currently matter, as I don't know of a way to have more than one.)